![]() |

 -

-that will lead us forward with God because they themselves are
+will lead us forward with God because they

 being led forward by God.
 Taking this further - look back with me to verse 1.
 Paul writes, “If any man